 in providing notice to owners of abandoned, towed or impounded vehicles.

 by a private detective, plain clothes investigator, or private investigative

 agency licensed under Neb.Rev.Stat.
 71-3201 to 71-3213 for purposes permitted under this act.

 by an employer, employerís agent or insurer, to obtain or verify information of

-a Commercial Driverís License holder.
+a Commercial Driverís License or Commercial Leaner's Permit holder.